 U.S. Gold Coins Gold American Eagle Coins Gold Buffalo Coins Commemorative Gold Coins High Relief Gold Coins Pre-1933 Gold Coins

-The first mint in the United States was the Philadelphia Mint was established in 1792; Philadelphia was the capitol of the United States at the time.
-This mint struck all coinage until 1835.
+The first mint in the United States, the Philadelphia Mint, was established in 1792; apt as Philadelphia was the capitol of the United States at the time.
+This mint struck all United States coinage until 1835.
 According to the United States Mint, the Act of March 3, 1835 established the first branch mints in the country in Dahlonega, Georgia, and Charlotte, North Carolina.
 The act also provided that the Director of the Mint would decide on the regulations for identifying coins stamped at each institution to ensure the central control of all coinage.
 This was so that production from different branch mints of the establishment could be standardized.
-Mint mark usage also ensured recognition of the Mint of issue when received in circulation or returned to the Mint.
+Mint mark usage also ensured easy identification of the Mint of issue should a given coin be received in circulation or returned to the Mint.
 Have you ever noticed a small letter on a coin near the date?
 This letter is the mint mark of the coin.
 A mint mark is defined as a small letter on a coin identifying which of the United States Mint’s facilities struck the coin.

-The two first branch mints, Charlotte (“C” mint mark) and Dahlonega (“D” mint mark) were the first two branch mints, established because of the discovery of gold nearby.
+Charlotte (“C” mint mark) and Dahlonega (“D” mint mark) were the first two branch mints and they were established because of the discovery of gold nearby.

-still operates today minting proof coins, commemorative coins, and bullion coins (see below).
-The New Orleans Mint (“O” mint mark) was a major worldwide port, and opened a new mint in 1854 (under the same act as San Francisco) to refine foreign silver entering the port into US coins.
-It closed after minting its final coins in 1904 because of limited capacity and a lessened need for its existence.
+still operates today by minting proof coins, commemorative coins, and bullion coins (see below).
+New Orleans was a major worldwide port, and it was here that a new mint would be opened in 1854 (under the same act as San Francisco) to refine foreign silver entering the port.
+It closed after minting its final coins in 1904, because of its limited capacity and a lessened need for its existence.
 The Carson City Mint (“CC” mint mark) was opened in 1870 for production of silver coinage because of the discovery of large nodes of silver nearby, but was closed in 1893 due to a lack of volume in mining new silver.

 The Denver mint began operation in 1906 re-using the ‘D’ mint mark that Dahlonega had used from 1838 through 1861.
 There was a point in time, though, that the mint mark was removed.
 The Coinage Act of 1965 was established, in small part, to prohibit the use of mint marks for a period of five years (along with its primary purpose of removing silver from circulating coinage).
 And while coins dated 1965, 1966 and 1967 don’t have any mint marks, the practice of using mint marks was resumed in 1968.
 This is also when they were permanently relocated from the reverse of coins to the obverse side.
 This date freeze in mint marks was established because the Mint was striving to build up coin inventories.